-Our lives have fundamentally changed over the last few months and a large proportion of us are working from home.
+It might be hard to stay motivated when working from home.
+Our lives have fundamentally changed over the last few months and a large proportion of us are working remotely.
 To make this work well, we’ll need to look at how we can stay sane and mentally resilient during this time.

 Don’t worry, you’re not alone!
 If you can work from home at the moment, this is a blessing.
 Think about it this way, you’ve drastically cut down on your carbon footprint and cost of travel by not communicating to work and you’re able to stay safe from this nasty bug.

 High fives all-round, right?
 Not so fast, this new arrangement also has the ability to drive us all nuts, so how do we keep motivated?

 1. Start your day with an energising morning ritual to stay motivated when working from home